wernerjoss/grav-plugin-fullcalendar/README.md

 If colors entry is not defined, standard fullcalendar.css color is used for all calendars, same behaviour as before.
 In Addition, a Legend (html List, css class cal_legend) can be enabled by adding showlegend: true

+### additional note on repeating Events (from v 0.2.0):
+Repeating Events are now basically supported by incorporating the rrule Plugin from fullcalendar.io V 4.3.1.
+There are, however, some rrule Options left, that are not yet supported - should work for most common rrules, though.
+Additionaly, a new configuration Option has been introduced: locale - just set this to your Preferred value in fullcalendar.yaml.
+Default is en.

 ## Credits

 This Plugin is built on [fullcalendar.io](https://fullcalendar.io)